 If you’re Welsh it’s your heritage and you can explore so much of it in translation.

 The Welsh music scene is also rich, from the obvious hymns and male-voice choir staples, through folk to rock and rap.

 Although English language broadcasters in Wales are too, erm, narrow and inward looking, to broadcast much beyond the Anglo-American mainstream, you can tune into Welsh language radio for a live flavour or exploit online streaming of your (soon to be) favourite songs.

 An exciting recent development is Ras yr Iaith.
 It’s a mass, sponsored relay race which takes place every two years on a different route through Wales.
 You can sponsor a mile or five….Anyone can take part.
 You don’t have to speak Welsh.
 The money raised funds grants to promote the use of the language in the community.

 See?
 There are so many ways that you can enrich your life and make a difference…even if you don’t speak Welsh.

 If I’ve missed any, let me know in the comments below.

 Meanwhile, if all that action does just whet your appetite and you’re toying with the idea of learning some Welsh yourself, my good friend and fellow Welsh-learner Kerstin Cable has put together a taster in her “Dabbler’s Guide to Welsh”.
 It’ll give you a good feel for what to expect if you dive in to Welsh.
-Check out her info and enrolment page through my affiliate partner link, here: Kerstin’s “Dabbler’s Guide”.
+Check out her info and enrolment page here: Kerstin’s “Dabbler’s Guide”.

 You can also sign up for my free five-part video course all about how to get of to a firm start as a self-directed adult learner.